-Corns and calluses are one of the most common foot conditions.
-Corns and calluses are a thickening of the outer layer of skin, which occurs in response to friction or pressure on the foot.
+Corns and calluses are one of the most common foot conditions that we see and treat at Entire Podiatry.
+Corns and calluses are a thickening of the outer layer of skin, which occurs in response to friction, pressure or rubbing on the foot.
 This thickening is known medically as hyperkeratosis.

-A small corn or callus may not cause any symptoms.
+A small corn or callus on your feet may not cause any symptoms.
 However a large, bulky corn or callus can cause foot pain and difficulty walking.

 Corns are usually hard and circular, with a waxy or translucent centre.
-At the centre of a corn is often a very dense knot of skin called a core, which is located over the area of greatest friction or pressure.
-Corns may become painful or ulcerated in response to persistent friction.
+At the centre of a corn is a dense knot of skin called a core, which is located over the area of greatest friction or pressure.
+Corns may become painful or ulcerated in response to persistent friction, pressure or rubbing.

-Unlike a corn, the thickening in a callus is evenly distributed.
+Unlike a corn, the thickened skin of a callus is evenly distributed.
 There is no dense central core.
 Calluses usually occur on the soles of the feet, however they can also form on other parts of the body that are exposed to long-term friction.
 For example, calluses are often found on the hands of manual labourers and guitar players.

 On the soles of the feet, calluses typically develop near the base of the toes, where there may be friction from the inside of shoes.
-Less often, calluses are related to walking problems or foot abnormalities that place unusual stresses on parts of the foot during walking.
+Calluses are often related to walking problems or foot abnormalities that place unusual stresses on parts of the foot during walking.